4 Challenges of English Language Learners Who Learn and Think Differently

 Your child may need special services in a language other than English.

-English language learners (ELLs) with learning and attention issues face some unique challenges.
+English language learners (ELLs) with learning and thinking differences face some unique challenges.
 Here are some common ones that ELLs may encounter—and what you can do to help.

-Challenge #1: Your child has undiagnosed learning and attention issues.
+Challenge #1: Your child has undiagnosed learning and thinking differences.

-It can be hard for schools to tell whether a child’s challenges are related to language and cultural differences or to learning and attention issues.
-Because of this, it might take awhile for your child’s school to recommend an evaluation for special education services.
+It can be hard for schools to tell whether a child’s challenges are related to language and cultural differences or to learning and thinking differences.
+Because of this, it might take awhile for your child’s school to recommend an evaluation for

 Challenge #2: Your child’s IEP is difficult to understand.

 acronyms.
 And many of these acronyms change from year to year.
 It can be particularly tough for parents to follow along when these acronyms don’t match up with the translated terms in their

 (IEP), it will contain many of these acronyms.
 These terms will also be used during your child’s

 Solution: The school has to take steps to help you understand what’s happening at your child’s IEP meetings.
 That includes

 providing an interpreter who speaks your preferred language.
 If you need the IEP to be translated, ask the school if it can do this for you.
 Many schools are given money for translation services, so your child’s school may be able to have the IEP translated.